qluan1/text-annotation-tool/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 <h2 align="center">You ONLY need a modern browser to use the application. </h2>

-To get the development version up and running follow these simple example steps.
+To get the development build up and running follow these simple example steps.

 <!-- ### Prerequisites